elainevuong/Cart/README.md

 # Shopping Cart App

 ## Background
 The purpose of building this application was to become familiar with React, Redux, and Redux Toolkit.
 Please see individual branches within the Github repo for the different variations.
-See the Instructions for detail into how this application was created.

 ## Database Setup and Docker Local Deployment
 This process will spin up the shopping-cart application locally on your own machine, using Docker.